September Court Dates: As Scheduled

 What to Expect

 Gallatin Municipal Court is located in City Hall, on the second floor.
 Please be on time for your scheduled court date, as the judge will provide valuable information at the opening of the court session.

 It is not necessary to hire an attorney to represent you; however, you may hire an attorney to represent your case.

 Your court date is listed on the middle portion of the citation you received.
 This is the date by which you are required to either appear in court or pay your fine.

-If you neglect to pay your ticket or appear in court on your court date, your driver's license may be suspended by the Department of Safety.
+If you neglect to pay your ticket or appear in court on your court date, your driver's license can be suspended by the Department of Safety.
 You may be required to pay a greater amount of fines in court, reinstatement fees to the Department of Safety, and any additional costs incurred with your insurance company.
 Unpaid citations are subject to collection agency fines, rules, and regulations.